Policies Unlawful Sexual Misconduct Policies and Procedures

 Notice of Allegations and Initiation of Investigation

-If the Dean of Students receives a formal complaint and initiates an investigation, the parties will receive a written notice of allegations.
+If the Dean of Students receives a complaint and initiates an investigation, the parties will receive a written notice of allegations.
 The notice of allegations will include:

-• notice of allegations, including sufficient details known at the time and with sufficient time to prepare a response before the initial interview.
+• notice of allegations, including sufficient details known at the time and with sufficient time to prepare a response before the initial interview;

-• identity of the parties.
+• identity of the parties;

-• the specific section of this policy allegedly violated.
+• the specific section of this policy allegedly violated;

-• the precise conduct allegedly constituting the potential violation.
+• the precise conduct allegedly constituting the potential violation;

-• the date and location of the alleged incident.
+• the date and location of the alleged incident;

-• indication that the respondent is presumed not responsible and that determination of responsibility is made at the conclusion of the resolution process.
+• indication that the respondent is presumed not responsible, and that determination of responsibility is made at the conclusion of the resolution process;

-• a statement that parties may inspect and review evidence.
+• a statement that parties may inspect and review evidence;

-The Dean of Students will assign an investigator to schedule separate investigative meetings for the parties.
-In anticipation of the interviews, the investigator will ask the parties to submit written statements to be reviewed by the investigator prior to the interview.
-The complainant may elect to have the information they provided in their written complaint to serve as their written statement on the allegation.
-The parties may also identify a list of any witnesses with information pertinent to the alleged conduct.
-After conducting interviews with both parties, the investigator will do one of the following:
+The Dean of Students may serve as the investigator or may assign an investigator to schedule separate investigative meetings for the parties.
+The burden of proof and gathering sufficient evidence to determine whether sex discrimination occurred is on the college, not the parties.
+In anticipation of the interviews, the investigator may ask the parties to submit written statements to be reviewed by the investigator prior to the interview.
+The complainant may elect to have the information they provided in their complaint to serve as their written statement of the allegation.
+The parties may also identify a list of any witnesses with information pertinent to the alleged conduct.After conducting interviews with both parties, the investigator will do one of the following:

 • determine that there is not enough information to warrant further investigation and will inform the Dean of Students;